BruceEckel/hello-flask-websockets/README.md

 		python main.py

-If that succeeds, you should be able to [open a local page](http://localhost:5000) and see the results.
+If that succeeds, you should be able to <a href="http://localhost:5000" target="_blank">open a local page</a> and see the results.

 The **go.bat** and **bye.bat** allow you to quickly enter and leave the **virtualenv**.